Wallboard Standard Plasterboard

 As plaster is porous and absorbs moisture easily, we recommend sealing the plasterboard before painting to help the paint adhere better.
 It's also imperative to cover any joints and holes created by your fixings for a smooth and even finish.

-How to Cut Plasterboard
+How to Cut Wallboard

-We recommend cutting plasterboard with a regular plasterboard saw.
+We recommend cutting wallboard with a regular plasterboard saw.
 You will need a straight edge, Stanley knife, a pencil and a measuring tape.
 Holes for switch or socket boxes should be cut out before the boards are fixed.

 As ever, we recommend marking your measurements before cutting and wearing protective gear.